griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 **Goals:**

-- Run quality check before and after cleaning up your data
+- Run a quality check with `fastqc` before and after trimming
-- Familiarize yourself with the options for Fastqc to be able to redirect your output
+- Familiarize yourself with the options for `fastqc` to be able to redirect your output
-- Perform adapter trimming on your data
+- Perform adapter trimming and data cleanup on your data using `fastp`
 - Familiarize yourself with the output metrics from adapter trimming
+- Examine `fastqc` and/or `multiqc` reports for the pre- and post-trimmed data

-Now create a new folder that will house the outputs from FastQC.
+Create a new folder that will house the outputs from FastQC.
 Use the `-h` option to view the potential output on the data to determine the quality of the data.

 ```bash
 cd $RNA_INT_DIR